Eigenvalue asymptotics for the one-particle kinetic energy density operator: Regularity of , main result, compact operators

-In order to state the main result we need a formula for the function $\psi$ describing its behaviour in a neighbourhood of the pair coalescence points.
-Such a formula was obtained in \cite{FHOS2009}.
-For convenience, along with the standard notation $\bx = (x_1, x_2, \dots, x_N)\in\R^{3N}$ we use the notation $x_0 = 0$.
-Thus, unless otherwise stated, the indices labeling the particles, run from $0$ to $N$.
+In order to state the main result we also need the formula for the function $\psi$ describing its behaviour in a neighbourhood of the pair coalescence points, obtained in \cite{FHOS2009}.
+Along with the set $\SU$, for each pair $j, k: j\not = k$, define the set